Posted by Weatherflow ● September, 2022

 - Areas that rely on water to sustain a tourism industry will have to seek alternative income methods

-Some societal consequences of severe drought could be:
+Some societal consequences of a dry period and drought could be:

 - Loss of life from lack of resources